What is a Mast Cell?

 Surgery is the treatment of choice for any cutaneous mast cell tumor.

 As one might surmise, mast cell tumors located internally are more serious than those in the skin.
-The most common organs involved are spleen, liver, and intestine.
+The most common organs involved are the spleen, liver, and intestine.
 Vomiting, appetite loss, and weight loss are the most common symptoms.
 If the spleen is involved, its removal can be very therapeutic; however, results depend on how widespread the disease is.
 A subset of cats has a median survival time of 12 to 19 months after splenectomy while cats with more disseminated disease have a median survival of 132 days after splenectomy.

 Not all veterinarians are comfortable treating mast cell cancer.
-Discuss with your veterinarian whether referral to a specialist would be best for you and your pet.
+Discuss with your veterinarian whether referral to a cancer specialist would be best for you and your pet.